 Your body is your own

 Today, personal freedom is a treasured and widely held Western value.
 This extends to freedom of expression, which is a right that many people around the world still don’t have – and are fighting for.
 As we are blessed to live in a society which allows us to do with our bodies as we please, why shouldn’t this be celebrated?
 Like wearing makeup, styling hair or piercing various parts of your body, tattoos enhance self-esteem.
 In fact, a Texas Tech University study found that college-age women with four or more tattoos reported higher levels of self-esteem than anyone else in the study.
 Whether a sign of self-empowerment or a coping mechanism, tattoos have the power to make you feel good.
 This is especially the case for people who use medical tattoos to cover scars.
 Tattoos help people feel comfortable in their own skin.

 What’s the big deal?

-Now that one in five U.S. adults have a tattoo, it’s difficult to stand by the reasoning that they aren’t socially acceptable anymore.
+As some sources estimate that 35% of Americans have a tattoo, it’s difficult to stand by the reasoning that they aren’t socially acceptable anymore.
 While some still argue that tattoos are unprofessional, most tattoos – barring a full sleeve – are small and unobtrusive.
 The stigma against tattoos is fading fast, and if it no longer threatens your job security or social standing, why shouldn’t you get one if it interests you?

 Thinking through inking

 Bottom line: Tattoos are a way to take ownership of your body and express personal ideals, but they may not be emotionally or physically healthy in the long-term.
 Would you get a tattoo?